allpro/react-router-pause/README.md

 ### Class Component Example

-Here the navigation object is assigned as a class property so it is accessible to all other methods of the class.
+In this example the navigation object is assigned to a property so it is accessible to all every method in the class.
-An alternative would be to _pass_ the navigation object to subroutines.
+(Another alternative would be to _pass_ the navigation object to subroutines.)

 ```javascript
 import React, { Fragment } from 'react'